zincware/ZnH5MD/README.md

 This is a not necessarily complete list of Limitations that will be fixed eventually.
 Any contributions are welcome.

-- Time/Step: ZnH5MD assumes a fixed timestamp and time interval of 1.
-This is primarily, because ASE does not include time data by default.
+- Step: ZnH5MD assumes a fixed time interval of 1.
 - Units: There is no automatic unit conversion through e.g. the pint package
-- performance tweaks: there are many places in ZnH5MD that can be optimized w.r.t to better performance.
-Currently most of the values are hard-coded.
-This affects e.g. chunk size.
+- performance tweaks: there are many places in ZnH5MD that can be optimized for better performance.
+Currently most of the values are hard-coded, such as chunk size.
+  Nevertheless, ZnH5MD outperforms most other packages w.r.t. read and write speed.